Contract Allied Health Services

 Each facility or organization has different expectations in terms of how they want to oversee the management of our programs.

-Some will want monthly reports via email, others may want fortnightly or monthly meetings with our Clinical Manager.
+Some will want monthly reports via email, others may want fortnightly or monthly meetings with our managers.
 Community Therapy can meet any of those requests.

 During our initial meetings with managers, we work very closely to streamline systems, meetings, reviews and expectations.